Suzuki GSX-R600, 01-03

 Ignition Advance Kit

-This advance kit really advances the ignition timing 4 degrees
+This advance kit advances the ignition timing 4 degrees

 This simple, bolt-on advance kit advances the timing 4 degrees.
 With stock engines with stock compression ratios, there is more power everywhere.
 Part throttle power is better - helping corner exit speeds.
 Improved in-town driveability and quicker warm up.